 Pizzeria via Tribunali, reale pizza from Napels

-Màs Rootop Bar, situated on the 8th floor of mall, it is also a restaurant.
+Màs Rootop Bar, situated on the 8th floor of a mall, it is also a restaurant.
 Open Fridays and Saturdays 16-23

 Teuratsamo district and Flow Festival